 If you find yourself charged with first offense driving under the influence in Rhode Island, you are in a position that literally thousands of people find themselves every year.
-At the Law Offices of Matthew T. Marin, Esq., Inc., we have assisted hundreds of people charged with driving under the influence throughout Rhode Island.
+At Marin and Barrett, Inc., we have assisted hundreds of people charged with driving under the influence throughout Rhode Island.
 We appear daily throughout the Rhode Island court system representing those charged with DUI and we have experience negotiating and litigating complex and serious cases.
 Contact Attorney Matthew Marin for a no obligation consultation regarding your case.
-We can be reached 24/7 via telephone at 401-228-8271, via our CONTACT FORM, or via email at [email protected]
+We can be reached 24/7 via telephone at 401-228-8271, via our CONTACT FORM, or via email at [email protected].

 What are the penalties for a First Offense DUI in Rhode Island?